stacks-network/stacks-core/README.md

 Under the hood they use Blockstack APIs for user authentication and storage.
 Blockstack handles user authentication using the [Blockstack Naming Service](docs/blockstack_naming_service)
-(BNS), a decentralized DNS/PKI system for user names built on top of the Bitcoin blockchain.
+(BNS), a decentralized naming and public key infrastructure built on top of the Bitcoin blockchain.
 It handles storage using [Gaia](https://github.com/blockstack/gaia), a scalable decentralized key/value storage system that looks and feels like `localStorage`, but lets users securely store and share application data